Fees and Risks

 Investments in private equity funds under the discretionary investment management agreement: Investments in private equity funds generally cannot be redeemed prior to maturity.
 Transfers of interests in the funds are generally subject to certain restrictions; therefore, no public market exists for the interests and none is expected to develop.
 Accordingly, it is extremely difficult to convert such investments into cash prior to maturity, and such investments have almost no liquidity.
 The invested funds may incur fees and other expenses, which may substantially reduce realized returns after the deduction of fees and expenses.
 Such fees and expenses may also result in returns on such investments decreasing below the total amount of initial principal.
 In the case where the investment strategy presented in this website is implemented through investment in a fund, the terms and other details of such fund may hereafter be finalized by the parties involved, and in such case, the contents described in this website may be subject to change without prior notice and additional risks may arise in connection with such change.

 Neuberger Berman East Asia Limited is a "Financial Instruments Business Operator"

 under the Financial Instruments and Exchange Act of Japan,

 and is authorized and regulated by the Financial Services Agency in Japan with its registration number 2094

-Kanto Local Finance Bureau, and member of Japan Investment Advisers Association and Japan Investment Trust Association and Type II Financial Instruments Firms Association
+Kanto Local Finance Bureau, and member of Japan Investment Advisers Association, Japan Investment Trust Association and Type II Financial Instruments Firms Association